rickandersonaia/damson_homes_property_report_printer/README.md

 ### Manual Installation ###

+1. Clone this repository and run `php composer.phar install`
 1. Upload the entire `/damson-homes-property-report-generator` directory to the `/wp-content/plugins/` directory.
 2. Activate Damson Homes Property Report Generator through the 'Plugins' menu in WordPress.